 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.
-The nature of the toxic effects caused by tebufenozide are discussed below.
-1. Acute toxicity.
-No acute dietary risk endpoint was identified by EPA, and is not of concern in this risk assessment.
+The nature of the toxic effects caused by endothall are discussed below.